Chart Color Schemes

 An assessment of population growth drivers in Croydon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Croydon's population was 10,993 people according to the 2021 Census.
-By Aug 2025, it had increased by 307 people to around 11,300, reflecting a growth of 2.8%.
-This increase is inferred from ABS data showing an estimated resident population of 11,314 in June 2024 and three additional validated addresses since the Census date.
-The population density was calculated as 4,362 persons per square kilometer, placing Croydon among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Overseas migration contributed approximately 99.0% of overall population gains during recent periods.
+Croydon's population is 11,300 as of August 2025.
+This shows an increase from the 10,993 reported in the 2021 Census, a rise of 307 people (2.8%).
+This change is inferred from ABS data: estimated resident population was 11,314 in June 2024, with three validated new addresses since the Census date.
+Population density is 4,362 persons per square kilometer, placing Croydon in the top 10% of national locations assessed by AreaSearch, indicating high demand for land.
+Overseas migration drove recent population growth, contributing approximately 99.0%.

-AreaSearch's projections for Croydon are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Croydon is projected to have an above median population growth, increasing by 1,754 persons to a total of 12,697, reflecting a 15.7% increase over the 17-year period.
+By 2041, Croydon is projected to grow by 1,754 persons, an increase of 15.7% over the 17-year period.

 Frequently Asked Questions - Population